noflo/noflo-dom/README.md

 * GetElement: Get a DOM element by a CSS query
 * ListenDrag: drag event listener on an element
 * ListenMouse: mouse event listener on an element
+* ListenScroll: scroll event listener on the window
 * ListenTouch: touch event listener on an element
 * MoveElement: move an element by its x, y, and z position